-These images give an impression of the quality and functionality of the virtual body model of the torso and inner organs created from the Visible Human Male.
+These images give an impression of the quality and functionality of the virtual body model of the torso and inner organs created from the male Visible Human.
 This model provides the basis of the interactive anatomical and radiological atlas VOXEL-MAN 3D Navigator: Inner Organs.

 The Inner Organs model consists of 650 three-dimensional anatomical objects.
 The larger objects (liver, kidneys, etc.) are represented as volume objects and are visualized using volume visualization.
 The smaller ones like blood vessels and nerves are modeled as surface objects.

 Different viewing modes such as anatomy and X-ray imaging may be arbitrarily combined and viewed from any direction.
 The X-ray image may be interrogated at any point as to which objects contribute to it.